jgbond/fars-pack/README.md

 FARS data is from the US National Highway Traffic Safety Administration’s Fatality Analysis Reporting System, which is a nationwide census providing the American public yearly data regarding fatal injuries suffered in motor vehicle traffic crashes.
+The data provided in this package only covers the years 2013-2015.

 ## Accessing the package